annemshivaji/filmstalkers/README.md

 # filmstalkers
 A Spring Boot Web Application where we can rate films , see our previous ratings and present our opinions in the form of comments

+# how to run
+1.Download the code, import as existing maven project via eclipse ide.
+2.Right click on the project, select run as, maven build.
+3.In goals, enter "spring-boot:run".
+Go to http://localhost:8080/ to see the login page.

 # You can use following usernames and their respective passwords to rate the films

 set1 :